 At the finale of Gormenghast, Titus had abandoned his life in the massive castle following the deluge, as well as his position as 77th Earl of Gormenghast.
 Finding himself lost, he suddenly discovers exactly how backwater his home really was, as he stumbles into a city of strange technological marvels, of shimmering metal and glass buildings, whose inhabitants travel by motorcar and airplane — and yet which also houses an entire culture of outcasts, dregs, and bums beneath the city itself in the "Under-River".

-Though this in no way diminishes the stature of the trilogy as a whole, Titus Alone didn't succeed for me as well as the first two novels for the simple fact that it is sketchier, less consistent, and, especially toward the end, sometimes downright cryptic.
-Part of this can be due to the fact the novel is only just over half as long as each of the first two, and Peake doesn't spend as much time lovingly going over every lush detail as he does in Titus Groan and Gormenghast; there were simply so many things in Titus Alone I wanted to know more about, and I kept wishing Peake would have added another couple of hundred pages to make Titus's new world every bit as richly realized and as powerful as Gormenghast.
+Though this in no way diminishes the stature of the trilogy as a whole, Titus Alone doesn't succeed as well as the first two novels for the simple fact that it is sketchier, less consistent, and, especially toward the end, sometimes downright cryptic.
+Part of this can be due to the fact it's only just over half as long as each of the first two, and Peake doesn't spend as much time lovingly going over every lush detail as he does in Titus Groan and Gormenghast.
+There were simply so many things in Titus Alone I wanted to know more about, and I kept wishing Peake would have added another couple of hundred pages to make Titus's new world every bit as richly realized and as powerful as Gormenghast.

-Yet I still found myself agog at many of the weird wonders that were unfolding before me.
-Peake generates dazzling imagery in the reader's mind that is quite often unforgettable, and many scenes and players bring to mind Peake's kindred spirits in cinema, Fellini and Gilliam.
+Yet I still found myself agog at many of the weird wonders unfolding before me.
+Peake generates dazzling imagery in the reader's mind that is quite unforgettable, and many scenes and players bring to mind Peake's kindred spirits in cinema, Fellini and Gilliam.
 (Such as Muzzlehatch's great zoo, or a character from the Under-River, a failed writer who drags with him every unsold copy of the one book he published years before.)
-Titus's confusion of identity is handled believably and grippingly, though at times you just want to slap the shit out of him; yet it is the tragedy of his confusion, and of his inability to realize that the Gormenghast he thinks he wants to flee is more deeply rooted inside of him than he can ever know, that makes Titus such a great character.
-The supporting character of Muzzlehatch proves the book's most vibrant and interesting new cast member; by contrast, Cheetah, a girl introduced near the novel's end and someone who really needs such detailed development, is only sketched out for the reader and one never identifies with her as well as one wants to.
+Titus's confusion of identity is handled believably and grippingly, though at times you just want to slap the shit out of him.
+Yet it's the tragedy of his confusion, and of his inability to realize that the Gormenghast he thinks he wants to flee is more deeply rooted inside of him than he can ever know, that makes Titus such a great character.
+The supporting character of Muzzlehatch proves the book's most vibrant and interesting new cast member; by contrast, Cheetah, a girl introduced near the novel's end and someone who really needs such detailed development, is only sketched out for the reader and you never identify with her as well as you'd like to.

-So, while Titus Alone does not end this great trilogy on as consistently high a note as its beginning and middle, it is still a feat of storytelling unmatched in wit or imagination by the majority of today's novels.
-You would find your life a whole lot less enriched were you to fail to absorb yourself in Mervyn Peake's strange and wonderful world as soon as you possibly could.
+Titus Alone crowns a feat of storytelling unmatched in wit or imagination by the majority of today's novels.
+You would find your life a whole lot less enriched were you to fail to absorb yourself in Mervyn Peake's strange, sad and wonderful world as soon as you possibly could.